mirror/dd-wrt/src/router/rsync/rsyncd.conf.5.md

     Helpful hint: you probably want to specify "refuse options = delete" for a write-only module.

+0.  `open noatime`

+    When set to True, this parameter tells the rsync daemon to open files with the O_NOATIME flag
+    (on systems that support it) to avoid changing the access time of the files that are being transferred.
+If your OS does not support the O_NOATIME flag then rsync will silently ignore this option.
+Note also that some filesystems are mounted to avoid updating the atime on read access even without the O_NOATIME flag being set.

+    When set to False, this parameters ensures that files on the server are not opened with O_NOATIME.

+    When set to Unset (the default) the user controls the setting via `--open-noatime`.

 0.  `list`

     This parameter determines whether this module is listed when the client